message/iata/VE.md

-Published 21.09.2021
+Published 20.10.2021
-1. Flights to Venezuela are suspended.
+1. Until 18 November 2021, flights to Venezuela are suspended.
 - This does not apply to:
 - flights from Bolivia, Dominican Rep., Mexico, Panama, Russian Fed. or Turkey;
 - humanitarian, medevac and repatriation flights.